fsuh/RoleBase_Access_Control/README.md

 # Role Base Access Control (RBAC)
-This project aimed at managing different user access to endpoints or API's in the backend using expressJS
+This project aimed at managing different user access to endpoints or API's in the backend using expressJS.
+How to use express sessions, and using sessions to persist login after server reboot (using Mongo store), validating user input from the server side and redirect to same page after login.

 ## Technologies Used
 - ExpressJS